 - Waterproof insulation – If you’re only dealing with a minor leak, you can insulate your basement with waterproof insulation.
 While a temporary solution, the insulation will drive water away from any belongings you have stored and keep your basement dry.

-- French drains – For more severe leaks, consider installing a French drain.
-These drains collect and redirect water away from your home.
+- Interior drainage – For more severe leaks, consider installing an interior drainage system.
+This system collects and redirects water away from your home.

 - Sump pumps – Like French drains, sump pumps actively move water away from your home.
 Any water collected by the interior French drainage system is directed to the sump pump system and then pumped out of and away from the home.